nalini21/Movie-Theatre-Management/README.md

 screen name is primary identifier.

 Format for command for adding a screen:
-<h4>add-screen <screen-name> <number-of-rows> <total-seats-per-row> <space seperated list of aisle seats></h4>
+<h4>add-screen &ltscreen-name&gt &ltnumber-of-rows&gt &lttotal-seats-per-row&gt &ltspace seperated list of aisle seats&gt</h4>

 eg:
 add-screen Screen1 12 10 4 5 8 9
 This command registers a screen with name 'Screen1' which has 12 rows with 10 seats each.
 Seat numbers 4, 5, 8 and 9 are aisle seats.
 Response format:
 success -> if the request is successful failure -> if the result fails